zuikea/pixiv-github-action/README.md

 # Pixiv GitHub Action
-Crawls Pixiv daily rank list pictures and push to GitHub repositories every day
+Crawls Pixiv daily rank list pictures and pushes to a GitHub repository every day

 Usage:
 1. Create a new branch place the crawled pictures